OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 ### Asynchronous programming using the promises pattern to access data in bindings

 Instead of passing a callback function and waiting for the function to return before execution continues, the promises programming pattern immediately returns a promise object that represents its intended result.
-However, unlike true synchronous programming, under the covers the fulfillment of the promised result is actually deferred until the Office Add-ins Configure your Office Add-in to use a shared runtime environment can complete the request.
+However, unlike true synchronous programming, under the covers the fulfillment of the promised result is actually deferred until the Office Add-ins runtime environment can complete the request.
 An *onError* handler is provided to cover situations when the request can't be fulfilled.

 The Office JavaScript API provides the [Office.select](/javascript/api/office#Office_select_expression__callback_) function to support the promises pattern for working with existing binding objects.
 The promise object returned to the `Office.select` function supports only the four methods that you can access directly from the [Binding](/javascript/api/office/office.binding) object: [getDataAsync](/javascript/api/office/office.binding#office-office-binding-getdataasync-member(1)), [setDataAsync](/javascript/api/office/office.binding#office-office-binding-setdataasync-member(1)), [addHandlerAsync](/javascript/api/office/office.binding#office-office-binding-addhandlerasync-member(1)), and [removeHandlerAsync](/javascript/api/office/office.binding#office-office-binding-removehandlerasync-member(1)).